');

 About Brooklyn, CT

-Brooklyn is a small community in Connecticut with a population of 1,045 residents.
-The median household income is $88,750 per year, which is above the national average.
-The median age in Brooklyn is 42.6 years.
+Brooklyn is a small town located in Connecticut with a population of 1,045 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $88,750 per year, which is 18% above the national median of $75,149.
+The median age of 42.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Brooklyn Ranks in Connecticut